 This route owes its existence to a set of Roman roads that linked the southwest with the northwest coast through two major settlements: Emerita Augusta (Mérida) and Asturica Augusta (Astorga).
 A few centuries later, Arabs used the stone-paved roads to advance their conquest of the peninsular territories.
 However, once the Spanish re-conquered their land, the road became a safe passage for many Christian devotees who marched tirelessly to visit the tomb of Santiago.

 After the 13th century, Vía de la Plata became less and less frequented until its relatively recent revival in the 1980s.
 Despite the direct translation, the name ‘Plata” has nothing to do with the metal silver.
 Even though the origin of the name remains uncertain, there is no shortage of hypothesis and speculations.
 For example, some historians conclude the name comes from the Arab “Balata” which means paved road.

 La Vía de la Plata passes through four autonomous regions and six provinces: Andalucía (Sevilla), Extremadura (Badajoz and Cáceres), Castilla y León (Salamanca and Zamora) y Galicia (Orense, Pontevedra and La Coruña).
-With 1000km, it is the longest route to Santiago in Spain and takes 6 to 8 weeks to conquer.
+At 1000km, it is the longest route to Santiago de Compostela in Spain and takes 6 to 8 weeks to conquer.
 Those, who are short on time often start in Merida which makes the way a little over 200km shorter.

 The way offers two alternatives to arrive in Santiago.
-After Zamora, you need to decide if you want to continue north to join the Camino Francés in Astorga or turn northwest and continue directly to Santiago via Ourense in Galicia.
+After Zamora, you need to decide if you want to continue north to join the French Camino in Astorga or turn northwest and continue directly to Santiago via Ourense in Galicia.
 The Galician part of the route is also called Camino Sanabrés.

 Ruta de la Plata, although increasingly more popular is still one of the most solitary pilgrimage options in Spain.
 The terrain makes it an excellent choice for cyclists as well as those few who decide to go to Santiago on horseback.